 For the majority of operating hours during a year the flexibility is not needed locally at the actual GL - often it is needed only a few hundred hours a year.
 But it can still have a value in the rest of the system, for balancing purposes by the TSO or in the ID market for the BRPs.
 NODES will establish an interface that makes the flexibility available for these markets.
 The flexibility providers can also differentiate their offers depending on whether the flexibility assets are sold locally or centrally.
 Selling locally at one specific GL in many cases can be riskier, as there are fewer alternatives if the seller needs to rebalance due to unforeseen unavailability of some assets.
-Contractual positions in the ID market are much easier to rebalance.
-Thus, the price for flexibility is foreseen to be cheaper in the ID market than at a specific GL.
+Contractual positions in the ID market than at a specific GL.